 Don’t Hire A Fractional Sales Freelancer

 If your potential Fractional Sales Leader tries to sell you a "fixed package," run the other way.
-So what?
 Too many founders are being sold "turnkey systems" by glorified freelancers.
 They promise a set menu of tasks—checking boxes rather than driving revenue.
 But true sales leadership is too complex to be boxed up like a fast-food meal.
 A real Fractional VP of Sales doesn't just deliver tasks; they provide intentional strategic guidance that adapts to your company's specific growth phase.
 If they are treating your business like a gig, they aren't going to scale it.
-Now what?
 In this video, I explain the difference between a task-based freelancer and a true executive partner.
 You need someone who builds custom strategies and processes, not someone who just installs a generic playbook.
 Stop looking for a "delivery agent."
 Start looking for a partner.
 3 Biggest Takeaways 1.
 Stop Hiring Full-Time VPs Too Early If you are between $1M and $10M in ARR, hiring a full-time VP of Sales is often a financial mistake.
 You likely have a "Wild West" sales floor and lack a standardized playbook.
 A full-time VP expects those systems to exist already.
 A Fractional Sales Leader bridges this gap by building the infrastructure you need at 25-50% of the cost, allowing you to scale without the six-figure overhead risk.
 2. It’s About Execution, Not Just Advice A true Fractional Sales Leader doesn't just sit on the sidelines giving tips; they invest in execution.
 They conduct deep sales audits, implement "Position Contracts," and manage pipeline velocity.
 They are there to build professional systems—from CRM hygiene to compensation plans—so you stop guessing and start predicting revenue.
 3. The Goal is Obsolescence (The "Ferrari" Handoff) The ultimate objective of a Fractional engagement is for the leader to make themselves obsolete.
 They shouldn't be a permanent crutch.
 By the end of the engagement, they should hand you a documented playbook, a functioning CRM, and a performing sales team.
 When you are finally ready for a full-time executive, you aren't handing them a mess; you are handing them a Ferrari.
 Frequently Asked Questions (FAQs) Q1: When should I hire a Fractional Sales Leader instead of a full-time VP?
 A: You should go Fractional when you have established product-market fit (typically $1M–$10M ARR) and need to build professional processes, but you aren't ready to manage a large team of 10+ reps.
 If you need to build the foundation, hire a Fractional Leader.
 If you simply need someone to manage an existing large team, that is when you look for a full-time VP.
 Q2: Can a Fractional Sales Leader help me hire my sales team?
 A: Absolutely.
 Founders are often bad at hiring because they hire based on "vibes" or similarity to themselves.
 A Fractional Leader acts as a gatekeeper, using behavioral frameworks to expose weaknesses and ensuring only A-players enter your ecosystem.
 They write the job descriptions, screen candidates, and often help hire their own full-time replacement.
 Q3: How quickly will I see results or fix my pipeline issues?
 A: While every business is different, you can generally expect the initial audit and accountability structures (like Position Contracts) to be implemented within the first 30 to 60 days.
 You should see improved data visibility immediately, with measurable improvements in pipeline velocity and conversion rates appearing within the first quarter.
 Q4: How much time does a Fractional Leader actually spend with my team?
 A: Because it is a fractional role, they typically spend 10–20 hours per week on high-leverage activities.
 This includes pipeline reviews, strategy sessions, and process building.
 They don't need to be in every single meeting; they need to be in the right meetings to drive velocity.
 However, they should be available on a daily basis to keep momentum going.
 Q5: What questions should I ask before hiring one?
 A: You need to validate their execution capability.
 Ask them: "Have you done this before for a company of our size?"
 (Experience with your stage matters more than industry niche).
 "How will you know where to start?"
 (They should have a plan for an initial audit).
 "How much time will you spend with the team?"
 (Ensure they are hands-on enough to drive change).

 Watch on YouTubeMore Videos